monistdavid/KNOWLEDGE/BUSINESS/SHORT_TERM_PLAN.md

 5.21 - 5.28 Plan
 ===============
 1. finish the business plan
+2. further study the important products/concepts
-2. Meet 5 people to talk about the business plan and idea
+3. Meet 5 people to talk about the business plan and idea